 Raincliffe Woods represent a fresh way of working with the local community to create a better environment, provide employment training and a career building initiative.

 We are also a business; a social enterprise that offers training in the form of apprenticeships, education and mentoring to create sustainable longterm management of the woods and a place accessible to all.

-It will provide social, economic and sustainable return to boost biodiversity, recreation and your community.
+It provides social, economic and sustainable return to boost biodiversity, recreation and your community.

 The Rules and Regulations, through which the RWCE operates are explained in the Articles of Association and other supporting Appendices.

-A 222 hectare (550 acres) area of woodland on the edge of Scarborough is set to undergo a transformation after its handover to local community ownership was confirmed today.
+A 222 hectare (550 acres) area of woodland on the edge of Scarborough is undergoing a transformation after its handover to local community ownership.

-Raincliffe and Forge Valley Woods will be transferred from Scarborough Borough Council into management by the Raincliffe Wood Community Enterprise (RWCE), a social enterprise owned and run by members of the local community.
+Raincliffe and Forge Valley Woods were transferred from Scarborough Borough Council into management by the Raincliffe Wood Community Enterprise (RWCE), a social enterprise owned and run by members of the local community.

-With support of organisations including the Woodland Trust and Groundwork the group will focus on the development of the site under three broad themes; Wildlife, People and Enterprise.
+With support of organisations including the Woodland Trust the focus is on the development of the site under three broad themes; Wildlife, People and Enterprise.
 Key activity will include its restoration to broadleaved woodland, the encouragement of greater public use and generating sustainable income from timber sales, employment, volunteering and other enterprises.